The Ultimate Guide to Learning Hiragana and Katakana

 - Kana writing practice sheets for kids

-Read in Japanese
+Reading in Japanese

 Now the big challenge: Reading in Japanese!
 When I first began to read in Japanese, I disliked it.
 I read slowly, I had a hard time pronouncing words and I would often give up shortly after scanning some text.
 Luckily, there are some great resources available for beginner readers!

 The next text that is highly recommended is Japanese Graded Readers.
 The hard copy of Japanese Graded Readers consists of an assortment of books that are separated into levels.
-The beginner books have furigana so readers who don’t know kanji quite yet can still read with hiragana.
+The beginner books have furigana, so readers who don’t know kanji quite yet can still read with hiragana.
 The books also come with audio so that you can listen to a native speaker as you read.
 Following along with the native speaker or mimicking them is great for improving the speed at which you read and speak.

-Use Furigana
+Using Furigana

 With FluentU, you can watch videos with subtitles that use kanji with furigana, accompanied by English translations.
-The website and app has loads of engaging videos, along with flashcards and quizzes to help you remember every unknown word you come across.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 You can try FluentU for free for 2 weeks.
-Click here to check out the website or download the iOS app or Android app.
+Check out the website or download the iOS app or Android app.

 If you have some time on your hands, then why not have a one-on-one session with yourself and kana?
 Whether you’re a person who needs visuals and sounds to remember characters, or if you can make do with simple flashcards, there are numerous resources available online that will help you study with ease.